-- Understanding the kinetics and dynamics of gas particle/droplet interactions. - Developing a better understanding of gas phase processes in heterogeneous catalysis. - Developing a more detailed understanding of growth, formation, and reactions of new particles formed from gas precursors. - Developing a conceptual framework and computational methodologies for thermochemistry and kinetics at high temperatures and/or high pressures. - Developing new experimental techniques to probe high pressure reactions. - Understanding the role of non-thermal kinetics, i.e., the effect of reactions occurring during the thermalization process. - Understanding kinetics at high pressures where collisions do not occur as isolated binary events.
+- Understanding the kinetics and dynamics of gas particle/droplet interactions. - Developing a better understanding of gas phase processes in heterogeneous catalysis and at interfaces (gas/solid, gas/liquid). - Gaining detailed insight into molecular chemical and physical processes by probing ultrafast dynamics and spectroscopy.

-- Gaining insight into intramolecular dynamics, molecular photophysics, and new particle formation via high energy coherent light sources, e.g. VUV and x-ray radiation. - Developing artificial intelligence methodologies to automate gas phase chemical physics modeling, calculations, and analysis of experimental data. - Developing experimental and computational methods that can handle more complex molecules, multi-species, and multi-reaction systems.
+- Developing a conceptual framework and computational methodologies for thermochemistry and kinetics at high temperatures and/or high pressures. - Developing new experimental techniques to probe high pressure reactions. - Understanding the role of non-thermal kinetics, i.e., the effect of reactions occurring during the thermalization process. - Understanding kinetics at high pressures where collisions do not occur as isolated binary events. - Gaining insight into intramolecular dynamics, molecular photophysics, and new particle formation via high energy coherent light sources, e.g. VUV and x-ray radiation. - Developing artificial intelligence methodologies to automate gas phase chemical physics modeling, calculations, and analysis of experimental data. - Developing experimental and computational methods that can handle more complex molecules, multi-species, and multi-reaction systems.